Many health-conscious people have heard a lot of bad things about bread lately.

 Consider the following numbers:

-With one slice of a typical whole wheat bread you get around 70 calories.
+With one standard slice of a typical whole wheat bread you get about 70 calories.

 Now, let’s say you spread some sugar-free blueberry jam on it — around 20 calories.